 Codonopsis Harmonize Qi supports the ability of the spleen and stomach to utilize nutrients, tonify blood, and develop Qi properly.

 When the body’s level of Wei Qi is at optimum levels, the immune system can ward off opportunistic bacteria and viruses and keep the body healthy.

 Codonopsis Health Benefits in Traditional Chinese Medicine

-In TCM Codonopsis is often used to tonify the “middle warmer” to augment the qi for symptoms including lack of appetite, diarrhea, fatigue, vomiting, prolapse (uterus, stomach, rectum), and any spleen qi deficiency.
+TCM practitioners often use Codonopsis to tonify the “middle warmer” to augment the qi for symptoms including lack of appetite, diarrhea, fatigue, vomiting, prolapse (uterus, stomach, rectum), and any spleen qi deficiency.

-It is also used to tonify the lungs in cases of shortness of breath, chronic cough, and spleen qi deficiency due to large amounts of sputum.
+TCVM practitioners also use it to tonify the lungs in cases of shortness of breath, chronic cough, and spleen qi deficiency due to large amounts of sputum.